jb-leger/breakable-list/README.md

   - When a SIGINT (CTRL-C, KeyboardInterrupt) is received, the construction is stopped, and the current list is returned.
-  - When a SIGUSR1 is received, the last item is pickled in a file or a callback is called, and the construction of the list continues.
+  - When a SIGUSR1 is received, the last item is pickled in a file or a callback is called on the last item, and the construction of the list continues.
-  - When a SIGUSR2 is received, the current list is pickled in an file or a callback is called, and the construction of the list continues.
+  - When a SIGUSR2 is received, the whole current list is pickled in an file or a callback is called on the whole current list, and the construction of the list continues.

 Examples
 --------